sebascm/spring-hexagonal-example/README.md

     $mvn checkstyle:check
 ```
 ### Spotbugs
-This plugin is executed during the compile phase.
+This plugin is executed during the verify phase.
 To test it use:
 ```
-    $mvn compile
+    $mvn verify
 ```
 Or, you can use:
 ```